Reveal-Energy-Services/orchid-python-api/README-dev.md

 ### Ensure Command Line Access To Python

-Although you may be able perform development without command line access using, for example, `PyCharm`, many instructions, including these instructions, will assume command line access.
+Although you may be able to perform development without command line access using, for example, `PyCharm`, many instructions, including these instructions, will assume command line access.
 To verify command line access:

 - Open a command prompt